Shades State Park: Pine Hills Nature Preserve

 Located in the eastern end of the state park, the 470 acre Pine Hills Nature Preserve protects the deep canyons formed by Indian Creek before it enters Sugar Creek.
-The primary feature in the preserve is the "Devils Backbone," a 100-foot-high stone ridge barely wide enough for the trail to cross.
+The primary feature in the preserve is the "Devil's Backbone," a 100-foot-high stone ridge barely wide enough for the trail to cross.
 The preserve was the first dedicated nature preserve in Indiana, and was designated a National Natural Landmark in 1968 under the name "Pine Hills Natural Area."